goldberl/calico-lemons/src/content/drafts/moving-to-japan.md

 ---
-title: Defining Humanity Through Undertale
+title: Moving to Japan
-description: What makes us human according to Undertale?
+description: Making a home on the other side of the world
 featured_image: /assets/img/post-cover-img/lemon-post.jpeg
-tags: ["essay", "games", "undertale"]
+tags: ["experience", "japan"]
-date: 2024-11-25
+date:
-ERT: 7
+ERT: 5
-draft: true
+draft: false
 page_type: post
 ---